Access & inclusion | hei whakatapoko mō tātou

 Coming to an event in the Festival doesn’t need to be daunting.
-We are creating a social story for the entire Festival, which will give you an idea of what you might experience when you come along.
+We have a social story for the entire festival, which will give you an idea of what you might experience when you come along.

-The AAF 2020 Social Story includes information and pictures of the venues and places where our events take place which you might find useful when planning your trip.
-We will be uploading the AAF 2020 Social Story very soon.
+You can find the AAF 2020 Social Story here.
+It includes information and pictures of the venues and places where our events take place.
+You might find it useful when planning your trip.

 There will also be detailed social stories for events including our relaxed performances.
 These will be found on the event pages in the Access Programme.

 For all queries about the Auckland Arts Festival 2020 Access & Inclusion Programme, contact Alex Lodge on 09 374 0320, text 0210 0804 3142 or email [email protected]